Print

 Instructions

 2. Boil the pasta for about 3/4 of the time listed on the package.
-For rigatoni, this should take approximately 8 to 9 minutes.
+For rigatoni, this should take about eight minutes.
 Drain the pasta.

 5. While the sauce simmers, make the cheese filling.
-Take half of the sliced provolone and cut it into small strips.
+Slice half of the sliced provolone into small strips.
 Save the other half for the top of the pasta.
-Place the provolone in a bowl with the ricotta, half of the Asiago cheese, and all of the salt and pepper.
+Place the provolone strips in a bowl with the ricotta and half of the Asiago cheese.
 Stir to combine.

-6. Cover the bottom of a 9×9″ baking dish with a thin layer of sauce.
+6. Cover the bottom of a 9×9″ baking dish with a generous cup of sauce.
 Top with half of the pasta.
 Top the pasta with dollops of the cheese filling (about half of the mixture).
 Top with half of the sauce.
-Repeat with the rest of the pasta and cheese finishing with the rest of the sauce on top.
+Repeat with the rest of the pasta and cheese, finishing with the rest of the sauce on top.

 7. Place the rest of the sliced provolone on the sauce and sprinkle the rest of the Asiago over the top.
-Cover the dish with foil and bake it for 15 minutes.
-Remove the foil and bake it uncovered for 15 minutes or until the sauce is bubbling and the cheese is melted.
-Garnish with parsley, if using.
+Cover the dish with foil and bake it for 20 minutes.
+Remove the foil and bake it uncovered for 10 minutes or until the sauce is bubbling hot.

 Notes